mattermost/mattermost-plugin-gitlab/docs/setup/installation.md

 ### Manual Installation

-If your server doesn't have access to the internet, you can download the latest [plugin binary release](https://github.com/mattermost/mattermost-plugin-gitlab/releases) and upload it to your server via **System Console > Plugins &gt; Plugin Management.**  The releases on this page are the same used by the Marketplace.
+If your server doesn't have access to the internet, you can download the latest [plugin binary release](https://github.com/mattermost/mattermost-plugin-gitlab/releases) and upload it to your server via **System Console > Plugins &gt; Plugin Management**.
+The releases on this page are the same used by the Marketplace.

 See [documentation](https://docs.mattermost.com/administration/plugins.html#set-up-guide) for more details.